arthur-v-kasper/mystery-lunch-app/README.md

 ## About the project

-It was made using Rails for backend and React for frontend, lets talk about for each part, starting with the back end, as it is more complex and covers most of the project.
+It was made using Rails for backend and React for frontend, let's talk about each part, starting with the back end, as it is more complex and covers most of the project.

 # Backend